notoriousb1t/just-animate-3-docs/docs/api/eases.md

 </CodePen>

 ## Custom Eases
 Registering a custom only requires adding a function to `eases`.
-The function should accept whatever arguments are needed to generate the easing function and then return an easing function in turn.
-Easing functions may be cached, so it is important that ease functions are pure and do not hand out different ease functions as a result of outside mutations.
+The function should accept whatever arguments are needed to generate the ease function and then return an ease function in turn.
+Ease functions may be cached, so it is important that ease functions are pure and do not hand out different ease functions as a result of outside mutations.
 Here is an example of a custom power ease:

 <CodePen mode="left-to-right" :height="320">
 <pre data-lang="js">